St. Mary's Pro-Cathedral

 Chippewa County continued to evolve in the 20th century, with the establishment of military installations during World War II.
 Kincheloe Air Force Base was constructed in 1943 and served as a significant training ground for pilots during the war.
 After the war, the base was utilized for various purposes until its closure in 1977.
 Today, Chippewa County remains an important hub for tourism, outdoor recreational activities, and natural beauty, with attractions such as the scenic Tahquamenon Falls and the historic Mackinac Island drawing visitors from near and far.

-This timeline provides a concise overview of the key events in the history of Chippewa County, Michigan.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Chippewa County, Michigan.

 • The Anishinaabe people, including the Chippewa tribe, have lived in the area for thousands of years